brunokc/pyProxy/README.md

 ## Example

 The canonical example just creates a proxy server on a particular IP address and port and just forwards requests and responses as they arrive.
+That's the default pyProxy behavior.

 ```python
 from proxy.callback import ProxyServerCallback, ProxyServerAction